-CRITICAL RESTRICTED AREA means the area comprised of a part of the terminal's apron outside.
+CRITICAL RESTRICTED AREA designates a part of the apron adjoining the terminal building.
 Any person entering the critical restricted area must comply with requests for bodily or belonging search from a Canadian Air Transport Security Authority (CATSA) agent at a non-passenger and vehicle screening (NPS-V), unless this person qualifies for an exemption from Transport Canada.